6 Steps to Conduct Workforce Analysis

 For example, let’s say your company notices a sudden increase in employee turnover.
 Through workforce analysis, you can identify the root causes, like potential issues with job satisfaction or lack of growth opportunities.
 Armed with this knowledge, you can take action to reduce turnover and retain valuable talent.

-How to Conduct a Workforce Analysis?
+How do Conduct a Workforce Analysis?

 Identify your workforce challenge